November 13, 2015

 Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
 The FDA said there was not enough safety and efficacy data to approve it to treat lipodystrophy, especially for long-term use.

 Since Serostim is not approved for HIV-related fat gain, it is not currently covered by insurance for this purpose.
-It is expensive, costing up to $3,000 a month.
-There is a patient assistance program for Serostim at www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx.
+It can be expensive, costing over $12,000 a month.
+There is a patient assistance program for Serostim at www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx

 Egrifta has also been shown to decrease visceral belly fat.
 Like Serostim, people who stopped Egrifta had their belly fat return.
 Egrifta requires daily injections, but seems to have milder side effects than Serostim.
-It does not increase blood sugar or cause lipoatrophy, and it may lower triglycerides.
+It does not cause lipoatrophy and it may lower triglycerides.

 Leptin is a hormone that is produced by fat cells.
 High levels of leptin suppress appetite and cause more fat to be used up.

 Leptin treatment requires two injections under the skin a day, although other doses may be studied in the future.
-In a small trial of HIV+ men with lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
+In a small trial of men living with HIV who had lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
 In February 2014, the FDA approved the use of Myalept (metreleptin, the drug form of the hormone leptin) for lipodystrophy.
 The most common side effects include headache, low blood sugar, and belly pain.
 In addition, Myalept can increase people's risk of developing lymphoma, a type of blood cancer.

 This diabetes drug showed promise in reducing belly fat in early studies.
 However, later studies showed conflicting results.
 Glucophage may also cause a rare but serious, life-threatening condition called lactic acidosis.
 As a result, it is recommended that women who may be at risk for diabetes discuss the pros and cons of using Glucophage with their health care providers.

-These products are not recommended and not proven to be effective in HIV+ people.
+These products are not recommended and not proven to be effective in people living with HIV.
 They usually contain stimulants that decrease appetite and make it more difficult to sleep.
 They can also increase blood pressure and make heart disease worse.